MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-02.md

 In this tutorial, you'll learn how to create a new Unity project, configure it for Mixed Reality Toolkit (MRTK) development, and import MRTK.
 You'll also walk through configuring, building, and deploying a basic Unity scene from Visual Studio to your HoloLens 2.
 Once you have deployed it to your HoloLens 2, you should see a spatial mapping mesh covering the surfaces that are perceived by the HoloLens.
 Additionally, you should see indicators on your hands and fingers for hand tracking and a frame rate counter for keeping an eye on app performance.

+## Objectives

+* Learn how to configure Unity for HoloLens development
+* Learn how to build and deploy your app to HoloLens
+* Experience the spatial mapping mesh, hand meshes, and the framerate counter on HoloLens 2 device

 ## Steps overview
 :::row:::
     :::column:::